Mogo: DC Universe

-Mogo appears in DC Rebirth and the post-Rebirth DC Universe.

-In Hal Jordan and the Green Lantern Corps #1, after the events where the Green Lantern Corps found themselves displaced in another universe, Mogo and the other surviving members of the corps find their way back home to their own universe.
-Thereafter, Mogo also serves as the current headquarters of the Green Lantern Corps.
-For a period, during the "Prism of Time" and "Fracture" story arcs of Hal Jordan and the Green Lantern Corps, Mogo also served as the joint headquarters of the Green Lantern Corps (under the leadership of John Stewart) and the Sinestro Corps (under the leadership of Soranik Natu).
+Mogo appears in DC Rebirth and the post-Rebirth DC Universe as the headquarters of the Green Lantern Corps.
+During the "Prism of Time" and "Fracture" story arcs of Hal Jordan and the Green Lantern Corps, Mogo also served as the base of the Sinestro Corps under Soranik Natu's leadership.

-During the time that Hank Henshaw was hacking into the Green Lantern main Power Battery, he corrupted Mogo's landscape causing uncontrolled weather and for numerous buildings to collapse.
-Following Henshaw's defeat, Ganthet reveals the Guardians are secretly rebuilding Oa and intend to return the Green Lanterns' main base of operations back there to allow for Mogo to fully recover from this experience.
+At one point, Hank Henshaw hacked into the Green Lantern Power Battery, corrupting Mogo's landscape.
+Following Henshaw's defeat, Ganthet reveals the Guardians are secretly rebuilding Oa and intend to return the Green Lanterns' main base of operations there to allow for Mogo to recover.

 Powers and abilities

 In addition to the standard powers of a Green Lantern power ring, Mogo can also alter his weather and surface conditions such as plant growth and gravity, and travel through space at faster-than-light speeds.
 Mogo has a form of sensory or extrasensory awareness of what is happening around and on it.
-However, his wellbeing is largely sustained by the constant supply of energy from a Green Lantern power battery.
+However, his well-being is largely sustained by the constant supply of energy from a Green Lantern power battery.
 Without it, he eventually loses his strength and even falls into a seemingly comatose state.
-Mogos also telepathically guided the Green Lantern power rings to their bearers.
+Mogo also telepathically guided the Green Lantern power rings to their bearers.